Music played significant role in our lives as long as we can remember.

-Even though fancy organs are expensive and tricky to build, you can make a simple one yourself with a basic circuit.
+Even though fancy organs are expensive and tricky to build, make a simple one yourself with a basic circuit.

 This circuit is easier to use than others because it does not require a complicated setup.